picasso250/loong-lang/README.md

 # Loong Interpreter

-This program implements a simple interpreter capable of parsing and executing basic mathematical expressions, variable assignments, ternary operators, function definitions, and calls.
+This program implements a simple interpreter capable of parsing and executing basic mathematical expressions, variable assignments, if_expr operators, function definitions, and calls.

 ## Features